frederickottto/Project2DW/README.md

 ##  Dashboard

-The interactive dashboard was built using [Streamlit](https://streamlit.io).
+The interactive dashboard was built using Stremlit.
 It allows users to:
 - Filter statistics by year and player
 - Compare serve and return performance
 - Explore scatterplots with trendlines